jaredwelch1/CapstoneI/documentation/UseCasesBrainstorm.md

 - Given a topic/event, return a list of news sources that have reported on it

   - "Event: Google CEO resigns, return: Fox, CBS, CNBC, ...,

-- Given an article, plot it on a political spectrum that helps represent how left/right, authoritarian/libertarian the article is.